-RECREATION AND LEISURE SERVICES

-Program Outline

-Major: RELS

-Length: 2 Years

-Delivery: 4 Semesters, plus 1 work term

-Credential: Ontario College Diploma, Co-op

-Effective: 2013-2014

-Location: Barrie

-Start: Fall (Barrie)

-Description

-The recreation and leisure services program is designed to provide students with the necessary skills and knowledge to succeed in a profession that is continually evolving in order to respond to the social, cultural, economic and environmental priorities in our communities.
-Students will have the opportunity to apply theoretical and practical leadership, while acquiring the competencies to plan, promote, market, administrate and implement special events and programs in a variety of recreation fields.
+RECREATION AND LEISURE SERVICES Program Outline Major: RELS Length: 2 Years Delivery: 4 Semesters, plus 1 work term Credential: Ontario College Diploma, Co-op Effective: 2015-2016 Location: Barrie Start: Fall (Barrie), Winter (Barrie) Description Students are provided with the necessary skills and knowledge to succeed in a profession that is continually evolving in order to respond to the social, cultural, economic and environmental priorities in our communities.
+Students have the opportunity to apply theoretical and practical leadership, while acquiring the competencies to plan, promote, market, administrate and implement special events and programs in a variety of recreation fields.
 Business fundamentals are also addressed as a valuable component of the curriculum.

-Career Opportunities

-Career opportunities include: programmer, administrator in recreation and sport organizations, leader, director, facilitator at not for profit and community agencies, attendant, supervisor, manager at sport and recreation facilities, activity directormunicipal parks and recreation departments, athletics, intramural sports-education institutions, fitness and healthy lifestyle centres, recreation supervisor- youth organizations, resorts-sport and recreation manager, operations- outdoor recreation, special event planning services or guides-adventure recreation.

-Program Learning Outcomes

-The graduate has reliably demonstrated the ability to:

-- create, plan, implement and evaluate recreation and leisure programs and special events which respond to identified needs and maximize the delivery of the benefits of recreation; - apply the principles of marketing to the promotion of the benefits of recreation and leisure programs, special events, services and facilities; - generate revenue for recreation and leisure programs, special events, services and facilities by applying sound business principles; - contribute to strategies for effectively managing the performance and development of staff and volunteers in recreation and leisure settings; - practice effective administration skills for recreation and leisure settings; - contribute to the safe and effective management of recreation venues; - design and implement appropriate research and planning strategies; - educate others regarding the value and benefits of recreation, leisure and lifestyle enhancement; - evaluate community development strategies for advocating and facilitating the personal, social, economic and environmental benefits of recreation; - apply principles of lifespan growth and development to individuals and groups in recreation and leisure settings; - design and deliver inclusive recreation and leisure programs, special events, services and facilities; - develop plans for ongoing personal and professional growth and development.
+Career Opportunities Career opportunities include: programmer, administrator in recreation and sport organizations, leader, director, facilitator at not for profit and community agencies, attendant, supervisor, manager at sport and recreation facilities, activity director-municipal parks and recreation departments, athletics, intramural sports-education institutions, fitness and healthy lifestyle centres, recreation supervisor- youth organizations, resorts-sport and recreation manager, operations- outdoor recreation, special event planning services or guides-adventure recreation.
+Program Learning Outcomes The graduate has reliably demonstrated the ability to: - develop, implement and evaluate inclusive recreation, leisure and wellness programs and events for individuals, groups and communities which respond to assessed needs, interests, abilities and that use available resources and incorporate best practices; - analyze, develop and implement marketing strategies to reach diverse individuals, groups and communities for programs, events, services and facilities using current communication technologies; - contribute to the development of fiscally sustainable and responsible recreation, leisure and wellness programs, events and services using current and relevant principles and practices of business, finance and social entrepreneurship; - supervise, lead and support the development of staff and volunteers involved with recreation, leisure and wellness programs, events and services; - apply administrative and customer service skills to support the delivery of recreation, leisure and wellness programs, events and services; - apply safety and accessibility practices to the efficient operation and administration of recreation and leisure facilities and settings; - promote the benefits and values of recreation, leisure and healthy active living and recommend inclusive programs, events and services to individuals and groups; - apply community development strategies which engage citizens and community partners while advocating for healthy communities; - develop strategies for ongoing personal and professional development as a recreation and leisure services professional; - utilize environmentally sustainable practices; - select basic entrepreneurial strategies to identify and respond to new opportunities.
 Practical Experience: